chocobearz/reversi/README.md

 <img src="ab_play_plot.JPG" alt="ABPlot">
 </p>

-Alpha beta search is a slightly of a different case.
+Alpha Beta search is a slightly of a different case.
 Alpha Beta search does not rely on playouts, instead it is a recursive tree search and relies on the search depth [Alpha Beta](#alpha-beta).
-This is why in figure 7 we plot playtime in seconds against depth rather than the log of playouts.
+This is why in the figure above we plot playtime in seconds against depth rather than the log of playouts.
 Because of Alpha Beta's recursive nature timing was only done for the entire time it takes to choose the next move, rather than one single search, or the search of one